h2oai/h2o-tutorials/tutorials/deeplearning/deeplearning.md

 * Deep Learning Tips & Tricks

 ## Introduction
-This tutorial shows how a [Deep Learning](http://en.wikipedia.org/wiki/Deep_learning) model can be used to do supervised classification and regression.
-This file is available in plain R, R markdown and regular markdown formats.
+This tutorial shows how a H2O [Deep Learning](http://en.wikipedia.org/wiki/Deep_learning) model can be used to do supervised classification and regression.
+This tutorial covers usage of H2O from R. A python version of this tutorial will be available as well in a separate document.
+This file is available in plain R, R markdown and regular markdown formats, and the plots are available as PDF files.
 More examples and explanations can be found in our [H2O Deep Learning booklet](http://h2o.ai/resources/) and on our [H2O Github Repository](http://github.com/h2oai/h2o-3/).

 First, set the path to the directory in which the tutorial is located on the server that runs H2O (here, locally):